-Campus Safety and Security, in conjunction with Residential Education and the Deans On Call provide the first line of emergency services after normal office hours.
+Campus Safety, in conjunction with Residential Education and the Deans On Call provide the first line of emergency services after normal office hours.
 They have access to the "on-call" psychologist, as well as other resources for responding to emergencies.
-Safety and Security (440-775-8444) should be contacted in such occasions.
+Campus Safety (440-775-8444) should be contacted in such occasions.

 Other emergency services include: